Walkthrough · article 16 of 18

 Your transaction fee percentage is a per-business setting that gets applied to every card revenue entry.
 Updating it is a thirty-second edit that takes effect immediately — but only forward-looking, in keeping with the snapshot pattern.

-Open Settings → Business profile.
-The Transaction fee % field is right below the tax rate.
-Type the new percentage as a decimal (e.g. 1.75 for 1.75%), no percent sign, and click Save.
-A green toast confirms.
+Open Settings → Business profile, where the Transaction fee % field sits right below the tax rate.
+Type the new percentage as a decimal — for example 1.75 for 1.75% — with no percent sign, then click Save, and a green toast confirms.
+The fee is a per-business setting that applies to the card portion of every revenue entry from that moment forward, so a thirty-second edit is all it takes.

-The new rate applies to every future revenue entry, from the moment of the save.
-It's applied only to the card (EC) portion of each entry — never to cash (BAR).
+The new rate applies to every future revenue entry from the moment you save, and only to the card (EC) portion of each entry — never to cash (BAR).
+There's no backdating, no recomputation of historical data, and no impact on your past P&L. The fee on yesterday's entries was computed with yesterday's rate; today's entries forward use today's rate.

 No backdating, no recomputation of historical data, no impact on your past P&L. The fee on yesterday's revenue entries was computed with yesterday's rate; today's entries forward use today's rate.

-Each revenue entry stores its own fee snapshot at the moment it was logged.
-Changing the rate today doesn't backdate.
-If you genuinely need to correct an old entry (acquirer billed you the wrong rate, you discovered later), open the individual entry and edit its fee field directly.
+Past entries are untouched.
+Each revenue entry stores its own fee snapshot at the moment it was logged, so changing the rate today never backdates onto them.
+If you genuinely need to correct an old entry — say your acquirer billed you the wrong rate and you discovered it later — open that individual entry and edit its fee field directly.
+For an ordinary rate change going forward, you never need to touch the past.

 • Acquirer renegotiation.
 You hit a new volume tier or switched providers.
 Your effective rate drops from 2.0% to 1.7%.
 Update the field, future entries use the new rate.